ArgentCrusade/selectel-cloud-storage/README.md

     'deleteAt' => strtotime('next monday'), // File will be deleted at given UNIX timestamp.
 ];
 ```
 Also, `uploadFromString` method accepts 4th argument `bool $verifyChecksum`.
 If true, Selectel will perform MD5 checksum comparison and if something went wrong during upload process, it won't accept file and exception will be thrown.
+This option is enabled by default for `uploadFromString` method.

 #### File Instance
 When you retrieve collection of files via `Contrainer::files` method you get array of arrays:

 ```php
 $files = $container->files();
 $firstFile = $files->get(0);